Faik Bulut

-Faik Bulut (born 1950, Kağızman, Kars) is a Kurdish journalist, historian, writer from Turkey.
-He speaks Turkish, Kurdish, English, Arabic and French.
+Faik Bulut (born 1950, Kağızman, Kars) is a Kurdish journalist, historian, political commentator, and writer from Turkey.

 Biography

-He graduated from Ankara Gazi University in 1980.
-He started journalism in 1985.
-He has authored near 40 books ever since.
-Currently he is a public commentator for foreign TV channels and publishing columns in Independent Turkish.
-His books have been cited 168 times since 2016 and 382 times since 1994 in peer-reviewed academic papers listed in Google Scholar.
+Bulut was born in 1950 in Kağızman.
+He graduated from Gazi University in Ankara and started his career as a journalist in 1985.
+Following the coup d'etat of March 12, 1971, he left Turkey and lived in various countries in the Middle East for 8 years.
+Currently he is a public commentator for foreign TV channels and an investigative journalist for The Independent Turkish.
+He speaks Turkish, Kurdish, English, Arabic and French.

 Views on Marco Polo

 According to Faik Bulut, what Marco Polo wrote about Order of Assassins does not reflect the truth and what he told in his memoirs:

 Hasan Sabbah has turned a valley and has never been in it before. had turned it into a garden full of unseen fruits.
 The most elegant palaces and mansions imaginable were built in it.
 And there were gutters where wine, milk, honey and water flowed freely.
 There were many of the world's most beautiful female concubines who could play all kinds of musical instruments well and sing, dance to enchant the beholder, and they believed that the Muslims of these regions were Paradise.

 According to Bulut all of the above claims are false, and the opinions of other scientists also support him in this regard.
 According to Bulut, it had been 15 years since Alamut Castle was destroyed by Mongols at the time Marco Polo claimed to have gone there.
 Bulut emphasizes that Polo's writings are only legends he heard from sailors while in prison in Italy.